heynemann/sheep/README.md

 What if my worker raises an exception?
 --------------------------------------

-<blockquote>Contrary to what you may have heard or even expressed yourself, sheep are not stupid. (<a href="http://www.livestocktrail.illinois.edu/sheepnet/paperDisplay.cfm?ContentID=1">An Introduction to Sheep Behavior - Richard Cobb</a>).</blockquote>

 If your `do_work` method raises any exceptions, your `Shepherd` will log it to the standard output and run `do_work` again.
 Sheep won't let your worker die in the face of an exception.